changzhiai/IANN/docs/source/training.rst

    }

 .. note::
-   There are more adjustable parameters for each model, please refer to the :doc:`api` reference for details, or check the source code for more details (all adjustable parameters are passed as `kwargs.get` in the model class).
+   There are more adjustable parameters for each model, please refer to the :doc:`api` in Models section  reference for details, or check the source code for more details (all adjustable parameters are passed as `kwargs.get` in the model class).

 Directly run the training script in command line: